US closes part of Texas border, begins flying Haitians home

-DEL RIO, Texas (AP) — The United States blocked the Mexican border on Sunday at an isolated Texas town where thousands of Haitian refugees have crossed and set up a camp, hoping to stop the flow of migrants as officials also began flying some of the migrants back to their homeland.
+DEL RIO, Texas (AP) — The United States on Sunday blocked the Mexican border at an isolated Texas town where thousands of Haitian refugees have crossed and set up a camp, hoping to stop the flow of migrants as officials also began flying some of the Haitians back to their homeland.

-About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians have been crossing from Ciudad Acuna, Mexico, into Del Rio, Texas, for almost three weeks.
-Yellow police tape is being used to block them from using a small dam to walk into the U.S.
+About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians for almost three weeks have been crossing from Ciudad Acuña, Mexico, into Del Rio, Texas.
+Yellow police tape was being used to block them from using a small dam to walk into the U.S.

-A Mexican police officer on the Mexican side of the border said migrants won't be allowed to cross anymore.
+A Mexican police officer on the Mexican side of the border said migrants will not be allowed to cross anymore.
 He would not give his name.
+An Associated Press reporter saw Haitian immigrants still crossing the border into the U.S. at a nearby spot.

 Many of the migrants have lived in Latin America for years, but they are now are seeking asylum in the U.S. as economic opportunities in Brazil and elsewhere dry up.
 Thousands are living under and near a bridge in Del Rio.

-Earlier Sunday, the U.S. sent three flights of Haitians back to their homeland.
-The planes are expected to arrive Sunday afternoon in Port-au-Prince, Haiti's capital.
+Earlier Sunday, the U.S. sent three flights of Haitians taken from Del Rio back to their homeland, and that number is expected to reach at least six per day shortly, according to a U.S. government official who spoke on condition of anonymity because the official was not allowed to discuss the issue publicly.
+The planes left San Antonio and were expected to arrive Sunday afternoon in Port-au-Prince, Haiti’s capital.

+A large number of buses arrived Sunday in Del Rio, and “many, many more” are coming to transfer Haitians to expulsion flights, U.S. immigration detention centers and Border Patrol holding facilities.
+Departure cities for Haiti-bound flights have yet to be finalized and are being “actively planned," the official said.

+The blockade and deportations marked a swift response to the sudden arrival of Haitians in Del Rio, a Texas city of about 35,000 people roughly 145 miles (230 kilometers) west of San Antonio.
+It sits on a relatively remote stretch of border that lacks capacity to hold and process such large numbers of people.

 Haitian Prime Minister Ariel Henry wrote Sunday on Twitter that he is concerned about conditions at the border camp and that the migrants would be welcomed back.